Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Azure_SDK_Package_Ship_Requirements.md

 In this section, we will talk about adding unit tests and live tests and how to run them.
 You will notice that there is a test project under `Azure.<group>.<service>\tests`.

-Here is the step by step process to add tests:requirements
+Here is the step by step process to add tests:

 - Add other client parameters in `<client-name>ClientTestEnvironment.cs`
 - Update `<client-name>ClientTest.cs`.